Rare does not mean just low in number: Approximately 7% of the population suffers from one of over 7,000 rare disorders known at present.

 The Department of Pediatrics and Adolescent Medicine has extensive expertise in the areas of endocrinology (hormones), osteology (bones), and neurology (nervous system and muscles), hereby providing the medical care not only required in this region, but also beyond state borders.

-The focus of research and disease management care is on insufficiency and hormonal disorders pertaining to adrenal glands, gonads, the pituitary gland, the thyroid gland, and the parathyroid gland.
+Research and disease management care focuses on insufficiency and hormonal disorders pertaining to adrenal glands, gonads, the pituitary gland, the thyroid gland, and the parathyroid gland.

 - Growth and puberty disorders